Get an Amitriptyline

 Frequently asked questions

-Can you get Amitriptyline over the counter?
+Can you get Amitriptyline over-the-counter (OTC)?

 How do I get a prescription for Amitriptyline?